inariksit/cclaw-zettelkasten/ontology_interoperability.md

 In contrast, an __upper ontology__ (synonyms: __top-level ontology__, __foundation ontology__) _"describes very general concepts that are the same across all domains.
 The aim is to have a large number on ontologies accessible under this upper ontology.”_ (Mascardi et al. (2007) [A Comparison of Upper Ontologies](http://personales.upv.es/prosso/resources/MascardiEtAl_WOA07.pdf))

+[Breuker and Hoekstra (2010)](https://www.researchgate.net/publication/227256484_A_Cognitive_Science_Perspective_on_Legal_Ontologies) list two roles for an upper ontology.
+Emphasis mine.

+> “The first one is to provide a _structure of classes_ where a _domain ontology can hang its main concepts_ as subclasses.
+It gives a starting position for more detailed modeling.
+> The second role is even more interesting: by inheritance one gets already defined properties for free, which helps in consistency checking.”

 In the following picture, the domain ontologies of Neurology and Airports are connected to an upper ontology, which starts from very generic terms.
 (Made-up example, not from any real ontology.)

               Entity